sefineh-ai/LLM-from-scratch/README.md

 ---

-## Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+We welcome contributions, issues, and feature requests!
 Please open an issue or submit a pull request.

 ---

-## License & Credits
+## 📄 License & Credits
 - **Code:** MIT License or Public Domain (choose your preferred open license)
 - **Dataset:** [Project Gutenberg, Alice's Adventures in Wonderland](https://www.gutenberg.org/ebooks/11) (public domain)

 ---

-**Created by [Your Name or GitHub handle]**
+**Created and maintained by [Your Name or GitHub handle]**